magento/devdocs/src/tools/site-wide-analysis.md

 1. Download the binary file and unpack it.

    {:.bs-callout-info}
-   To use the Site Wide Analysis Tool, you must first read and accept the Terms of Use that are presented when you access the dashboard from the {{ site.data.var.ee }} Admin.
+   To use the Site Wide Analysis Tool, you must first read and accept the Terms of Use that are presented when you [access the dashboard](#access-the-dashboard) from the {{ site.data.var.ee }} Admin.

-   For the amd64 architecture:
+   For the __AMD64__ architecture:

    1. Download the launcher archive.